You create farms using the Farms page.

 Note: If two schedules have the same time zone setting and have overlapping times, a warning is displayed.
 However, if two schedules have different time zone settings and overlap, the warning is not displayed.
 As an example, if you have two all-day Saturday schedules and one has Europe/London time zone selected and the other has America/Toronto selected, the overlap warning does not display.

-- In the Min VMs field, type the minimum number of VMs you want powered on during the specified time period.
+- In the Min VMs field, enter the minimum number of VMs you want powered on during the specified time period.
 During the specified time period, that number of VMs at a minimum will be powered on to be available to take end-user requests during that time.
 The number can range from zero (0) up to the number specified for Max VMs for the farm.
 When this number is zero (0) and there are no active end-user sessions at the schedule's starting time point, the farm's VMs are powered off.
 In that scenario, if an end user then attempts to connect to a desktop or application served by this farm during the scheduled time period, there will be a delay before the desktop or application is in a usable state because the underlying VM has to power on.

 - In the wizard's Summary step, review the settings and then click Submit to begin creating the farm.